 Sulphide assemblages as a tracer for PGE-enrichment processes:

 The Stillwater Complex in Montana hosts a world-class platinum-group element (PGE) deposit: the only significant source of platinum currently being mined in the USA.
 Although the J-M Reef (the sulfide-associated, Pt-Pd-rich ore zone of the Stillwater Complex) has been well characterized over a number of decades, little work other than bulk rock geochemistry has been carried out on the footwall and hangingwall rocks.
-During my doctoral research, I sought to investigate the “sulfur-poor” areas above and below the reef, with particular reference to the texture of the sulfides and their associated accessory minerals in an attempt to clarify the mechanism by which the platinum and palladium were concentrated into the J-M Reef.
+During HMA’s doctoral research, she sought to investigate the “sulfur-poor” areas above and below the reef, with particular reference to the texture of the sulfides and their associated accessory minerals in an attempt to clarify the mechanism by which the platinum and palladium were concentrated into the J-M Reef.

 This research was funded by Sigma Xi’s Grants in Aid of Research G20100315152413 and G20111015158486 (to HMA); the Geological Society of America’s Graduate Student Research Grant 9402-10 (to HMA); a 2012 student research grant from the Hugh E.